Zerocheck vs Playwright

 Is Playwright better than Zerocheck for E2E testing?

-Playwright is the best browser automation library available, and Zerocheck actually uses it under the hood.
-The difference is that Playwright is a library you build on top of, while Zerocheck is a complete testing solution.
+Playwright is a browser automation library, and Zerocheck uses it under the hood.
+With Playwright alone, your team builds the CI integration, selectors, auth setup, test data, reports, and maintenance process.
 If you have dedicated test engineers and months to invest in infrastructure, Playwright alone can work well.

 Can I use Zerocheck with Playwright?